formalverification/formalmethods.io/docs/crypto/Mathlib/DistributionsInLean.md

 ### Summary

-In Lean, probability distributions are functions from outcomes to probabilities, bundled with a proof that probabilities sum to 1.
++ In Lean, probability distributions are functions from outcomes to probabilities, bundled with a proof that probabilities sum to 1.

-Even though we work with finite spaces, these are marked `noncomputable` because they use real number arithmetic and infinite summation machinery.
++ Even though we work with finite spaces, these are marked `noncomputable` because they use real number arithmetic and infinite summation machinery.

-This doesn't limit our reasoning---we can still prove exact results like "each key has probability 1/8."
++ This doesn't limit our reasoning---we can still prove exact results like "each key has probability 1/8."

-The distinction between computation and proof is fundamental: we reason symbolically about these mathematical objects without needing to compute their values."
++ The distinction between computation and proof is fundamental: we reason symbolically about these mathematical objects without needing to compute their values."

-### A Practical Analogy
++ Practical Analogy

      - **Computable**: a calculator gives you 0.125 when you type 1 ÷ 8.
      - **Noncomputable with proofs**: we can show algebraically that 1/8 = 0.125 without calculating

      PMFs in Lean are the second kind---we work with them symbolically and prove properties, rather than computing decimal expansions.

+---